 Chad Gow Arrested in Aurora Commercial Vehicle Accident

-Delivery van driver faces vehicular assault charges after multi-car collision injures four
+Delivery van driver faces vehicular assault charges after multi-car crash injures four

-Chad Gow, 34, of Denver, was arrested following a multi-vehicle accident that injured four people at East Sixth Avenue and Potomac Street in Aurora, Colorado, on Monday, according to the Aurora Police Department.
+Chad Gow, 34, of Denver, was arrested following a multi-vehicle accident that injured four people at East Sixth Avenue and Potomac Street in Aurora on Monday, according to police.

 He faces charges of vehicular assault resulting in serious bodily injury, vehicular eluding, reckless driving and resisting arrest.